OpenSeizureDetector/Garmin_SD/README.md

   * Install [Visual Studio Code](https://code.visualstudio.com/), and start it, opening the WatchApp folder of this repository
   * Install the Monkey C extension from within vscode.
   * Set up the Monkey C extension to use the installed SDK.
+  * copy monkey.jungle.template to monkey.jungle
+  * copy manifest.xml.template to manifest.xml
+  * Create a developer key if necessary by typing CTRL-SHIFT-P in VS Code and typing "generate a developer key"
-  * In the Monkey C extension settings, set Monkey C: Type Check Level to 'INFORMATIVE' ('Srict' typechecking results in an error).)
+  * In the Monkey C extension settings, set Monkey C: Type Check Level to 'INFORMATIVE' ('Strict' typechecking results in an error).)
   * Press the Run and Debug (triangle) icon on the left hand side of the screen).
 This opens an extra panel with a Run (triangle) icon at the top of the screen.
   * Select Run (Triange Icon)
   * A popup window should appear showing your installed watches - select one of them (e.g. VenuSQ).